arunkutty/arunkutty.github.io-bkup/about.md

 ---
 <img src="{{ site.url }}/assets/arunkutty-profilepic.jpeg" alt="Profile Photo of Arun" style="width:191px;height:153px;border-radius: 15px;">

-My name is Arun and I am a Solution Architect currently owning Level 3 support for Test Automation and Performance Testing tools in HCL Products and Platforms.
+I work on Test Automation tools development with HCL Products & Platforms and am a Level 3 Support Engineer for Performance Testing and Web UI Testing tools.

-Apart from Test Automation and Performance Testing which gives me my daily bread, I am passionate about Web and Mobile application development and tinker away merrily during weekends and holidays.
+Apart from my core work, I am passionate about Web and Mobile application software development and tinker with it during weekends and holidays.
 Other than work and "hacking", I spend time listening to music and reading.
-I dabble with sketching and learning the keyboard as well.
+I try to find time teaching myself Indian traditional art and the keyboard as well.

 I try to derive meaning in life by setting goals and working towards achieving them.
 My wife, I and our two boys live a content life among a circle of good friends in CV Raman Nagar, Bangalore.